gazliddon/personalblog/contents/misc/2013-05-19-clojure-noodlings.md

 }
 </pre>

-I haven't compiled this, it probably doesn't work :D My first pass in clojure, was pretty much the above but I knew it wasn't right and that for a transform like this there would be some kind of solution based around using sequence manipulators and function composition.
+I haven't compiled this, it probably doesn't work :D My first pass in clojure was pretty much the above but it didn't feel right.
+For a transform like this there would be some kind of solution based around using manipulating lists and chaining together already existent functions.

 ## So How Would You Clojure It?
-Now it took a while and I come up with this:
+Now it took a while but I eventually come up with this:

 <pre class='prettyprint lang-clj'>
 (defn max-sequences [sx]
   (map #(apply max %) (apply map list sx)))
 </pre>

-It works and unlike the C++ version is specific to co-ordinate pairs and works with a sequence of any uniformly sized elements.
-Send it a load of x,y,z pairs and you get the correct result.
+It works and unlike the C++ version will work with n-dimensional coordinates rather than just x/y pairs. x/y, x/y/z, x/y/z/w?
+It doesn't care as long as all of the elements are the same dimensionally.

+## How Does It Work?

 There's two main parts.
 First it uses map to take the array of xy pairs and turn it into two lists, one of x and one of y.
 That's what the (apply map list sx) bit at the end of the line does. apply turns the list sx into a load of arguments for (map list).